ApiLogicServer/Docs/docs/Logic.md

 3. See the [Behave Logic Report](Behave-Logic-Report.md){:target="_blank" rel="noopener"}

-4. For each scenario
+4. For each Rule Pattern, above:

+    * Click the Example link to open the Behave Logic Report

-    * Take the Scenario as your requirements
+    * Review the Scenario -- take these as your requirements

-    * Spend 5 minutes and **cocktail-napkin design** your solution, using
+    * Spend 5 minutes (perhaps in pairs) and **cocktail-napkin design** your solution, using

         * The data model diagram
         * List of Rule Types, and